 Fortunately for Frank, regular heart health checks identified his heart disease early on.
 When his symptoms began to interfere with his ability to play golf, he spoke to his GP immediately and was referred to a cardiologist for routine echocardiograms.

 Frank was diagnosed with aortic stenosis, a common condition in which the heart’s aortic valve gradually hardens and loses its ability to pump blood effectively.
 As it progressed, his routine echocardiograms became more and more frequent until they were performed every three months.
-His cardiologist knew it was time to act and referred Frank to Dr Dion Stub.
+His cardiologist knew it was time to act and referred Frank to Prof Dion Stub.

-With specialised expertise in interventional cardiology, Dr Stub was able to effectively evaluate Frank and schedule prompt treatment.
+With specialised expertise in interventional cardiology, Prof Stub was able to effectively evaluate Frank and schedule prompt treatment.
 It was recommended that frank underwent a transthoracic aortic valve replacement (TAVI) procedure.
 This would replace his hardened valve and restore normal blood flow through his heart.

 TAVI is a minimally invasive procedure which is performed through a tiny incision in the groin, while the patient is conscious and able to give feedback.
 Frank, who spoke to his surgeon as the procedure was conducted, was pleasantly surprised by the procedure’s simplicity and immediate effect.